Rightpoint/Eject/README.md

 Yes, I understand that this is probably a bad idea.
 But it might not be.

 ### Does it work?
 Conceptually?
-The [Unit Tests](EjectTests/EjectTests.swift#L134) show how much work is done, but it won't be of use until Stencil is incorporated to generate the high-level code containers.
-UIKit coverage is incomplete, but is configured by the [CocoaTouchBuilder](Eject/Builder/CocoaTouchBuilder.swift) using various [Builders](Eject/Builder).
+The [Unit Tests](EjectKitTests/EjectKitTests.swift#L136###testCollectionView) show how much work is done, but it won't be of use until Stencil is incorporated to generate the high-level code containers.
+UIKit coverage is incomplete, but is configured by the [CocoaTouchBuilder](EjectKit/Builder/CocoaTouchBuilder.swift) using various [Builders](EjectKit/Builder).

+Re-organization: Raizlabs/Eject@f89df0

 ### Todo